-Fragmentation of grassland habitats may also occur to a lesser extent as a result of the Facility.
-The proposed Facility may fragment grassland habitats through creation of permanent access roads, turbine pads, and other infrastructure within large, contiguous grassland habitats.
-These features may result in smaller patches of grassland habitat in some areas.
-The creation of new roads at wind facilities in grassland habitat may create edge habitats which may increase nest predation or brood parasitism (Pearce-Higgins et al., 2009; Pearce-Higgins et al., 2012), impacting reproductive success and survival.
-Current landowner activities have largely shaped the nature of existing grassland habitats.
+Fragmentation of grassland habitats may also occur as a result of Facility operation, though to a lesser extent, as the Study Area is dominated by annual row cropland and perennial grassland communities are largely lacking.
+Past and current agricultural practices have largely shaped the nature of existing grassland habitats.
 Lands used for active cultivation and most fields in the Study Area are considered marginal grassland habitat due to existing landowner management disturbances.
+Although marginal, the proposed Facility may fragment the annual and perennial grassland habitats located within the Study Area through the creation of permanent access roads, turbine pads, and other infrastructure.
 Buried collection lines would have minimal, short-term, temporary impacts on habitat during construction and are not likely to result in long-term fragmentation effects.
-Fragmentation of existing grassland habitats due to the Facility is not expected to have significant impacts on wildlife.
-Impacts to occupied habitat identified for threatened and endangered grassland bird species will be mitigated through implementation of the Net Conservation Benefit Plan (NCBP; refer to Exhibit 12 and Appendix 12-I).
+Fragmentation of the marginal grassland habitats located within the Study Area is not expected to have significant impacts on wildlife.
+Impacts to occupied habitat identified for threatened and endangered grassland bird species will be mitigated through implementation of the Net Conservation Benefit Plan (NCBP; refer to Exhibit 12 and Appendix 12-H).